dankearney/collatz/Finding_Cycles.md

 For $n=$ 1 billion, $x = .00000001$.
 The smallest value of $d$ that satisfies the above is 18, so the cycle must have at least 18 odd numbers in it. $3^18 = 387420489$, but the nearest power of 2 above that is $2^29 = 536870912$, which is 149450423 larger than the power of 3.
 Bad luck -- the power of 2 is nowhere nearby.
 But no worries, we can just try a much larger cycle to get our error to increase such that we get closer!
 How about $d = 100$?
 No dice.
 The next power of 2 above $3^{100}$ is $2^{159}$, which is 215373297933440128065381286592520237125858749487 above $3^{100}$ -- preposterously out of reach of even our compounding error.
 As the cycles get longer, the nearest power of 2 actually trends further away.
 Why? https://mathoverflow.net/a/116960 explains this nicely -- powers of 2 and 3 cannot be close to one another as powers get larger.
 We need a power of 2 to be close to a power of 3, but that is not possible.
 And, as we try larger starting numbers, $\frac{3 * n +1}{n}$ gets even closer to 3.0, necessitating even larger cycle lengths, making the problem worse!

 What does this mean?
-Cycles must be relatively short, and start with relatively low numbers, otherwise the product of the increases can not equal a power of 2, regardless of the odd rule.
+Cycles must be relatively short, and start with relatively low numbers, otherwise the product of the increases must be